manofthebees/muSync/README.md

 - `tkinter` is included with standard Windows Python installers; if missing, install a Python distribution that includes it.
 - When testing eject behavior, run the app as Administrator if you have permission issues with device control.

-**Optional: Create an installer**
-- Use Inno Setup or similar tools to wrap `dist\syncSysTray.exe` into an installer and to add shortcuts/startup entries.

 **Files**
 - `syncSysTray.py`: Main application script.
 - `requirements.txt`: Python dependencies (install with `pip install -r requirements.txt`).